 The neurosurgeon said he had no more to offer and referred him to an anesthesiologist who runs a pain clinic.

-The patient, and his wife, have a large number of questions, but they have no idea who is their primary doctor.
-Is it the family doctor whom they now have not seen for years, the orthopedist whom they have not seen in two years, the neurologist, or is it the neurosurgeon who has now released him.
+The patient, and his wife, have a large number of questions, but they have no idea who is their primary doctor (who has the foundation to assist).
+Is it the family doctor whom they now have not seen for years, the orthopedist whom they have not seen in two years, the neurologist, or is it the neurosurgeon who has now released him?

 He has not a clue as to his options.
 He independently scheduled with another neurosurgeon who, of course, wanted to order more tests but assured him that he could not answer many of his questions because he “had not been involved in his care back then.”